 Invited Speakers should not submit their abstracts through this system.
 The Meeting Secretariat will contact all Invited Speakers separately with directions on where to submit their invited abstracts.

-Submit your abstract for the 2021 In Vitro Biology Meeting
+Submit your abstract to SIVB 2021: In Vitro OnLine

 Other Abstract information

 All abstracts submitted by students will be required to have their supervisor review and approve the submitted abstract in our online system.
 Students will need to include the name and email address of their professor/supervisor on the Author page when submitting their work.
 To complete the submission, the student’s supervisor will be sent a an email with a direct link to log into the Scorecard and approve the content and co-authors of the abstract.
 Once approved, the student will be allowed to log back in, then complete submitting the abstract.
 Directions for this process will also be provided when submitting your student abstract online.